jauntsdn/netty-websocket-http2/README.md

 ### websocket handshake only API
 Intended for intermediaries/proxies.
-Only verifies whether http2 stream is valid websocket, then passes it down the pipeline.
+Only verifies whether http2 stream is valid websocket, then passes it down the pipeline as `POST` request with `x-protocol=websocket` header.

 ```groovy
       Http2WebSocketServerHandler http2webSocketHandler =
           Http2WebSocketServerBuilder.buildHandshakeOnly();